 - 2.5.5.
 JBVNL would like to submit that it has calculated transmission losses (Both inter and intra State) by subtracting total input energy received at 33 kV from total energy purchased from various power plants.
 JBVNL thereafter considers Inter-State Transmission Losses at 3% of all power purchase from external sources considering Point of Connection (PoC) withdrawal losses for Jharkhand and PoC injection losses of various power plants with which it has PPA.
 Thereafter, JBVNL segregates Intra-State Transmission Loss by subtracting Inter-State Transmission losses from total Transmission losses. - 2.5.6.
 The Actual Distribution loss for FY 2021-22 is coming to be 27.45%.
-The Petitioner prays to Hon'ble Commissioner to allow the Distribution loss of 27.45% for FY 2021-22 as per actual figures. - 2.5.7.
+The Petitioner prays to Hon'ble Commissioner to allow the Distribution loss of 21% for FY 2021-22 based on request of the Petitioner in ARR filing for FY 2022-23 dated 30.11.2021. - 2.5.7.
 It may be seen that Intra-State Transmission Losses of JUSNL is at very high level.
 This may be due to sub-optimal upkeep of transmission system by JUSNL.
 The Hon'ble Commission is requested to direct JUSNL to improve its system including increase in voltage level to reduce losses and requested to allow the intra-state losses on actual basis.